-- The property must be acquired through a valid deed, free and clear of any lien and encumbrance that may affect PRDOH's rights over the property under the Deed of Mortgage and Restrictive Conditions; - The property must be classified as vacant or ready to be sold by the owner at contract signing; - The property must not be occupied by tenants at the moment of contract signing;
+The property must be acquired through a valid deed, free and clear of any lien and encumbrance that may affect PRDOH's rights over the property under the Deed of Mortgage and Restrictive Conditions;

-- Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g., U.S. Department of Agriculture, Rural Development (USDA-RD), Fannie Mae, etc.) and applicable local codes; - Properties (New Construction) must have an Occupancy Certification ("Permiso de Uso"); - Property must have no substantial adverse environmental factors as determined by an environmental review; - Property must not be located in a Special Flood Hazard Area (SFHA) or a designated Coastal Barrier Resource Area; and - Properties designated in a runway clear zone or clear zone, as defined in 24 C.F.R. § 51.303(a), will require a signed acknowledgment receipt from the buyer.
+- The property must be classified as vacant or ready to be sold by the owner at contract signing; - The property must not be occupied by tenants at the moment of the Deed of Sale and the signing of the Second Direct Mortgage Deed and Restrictive Conditions contract signing; - Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g., U.S. Department of Agriculture, Rural Development (USDA-RD), Fannie Mae, etc.) and applicable local codes; - Properties (New Construction) must have an Occupancy Certification ("Permiso de Uso"); - Property must have no substantial adverse environmental factors as determined by an environmental review; - Property must not be located in a Special Flood Hazard Area (SFHA) or a designated Coastal Barrier Resource Area; and - Properties designated in a runway clear zone or clear zone, as defined in 24 C.F.R. § 51.303(a), will require a signed acknowledgment receipt from the buyer. - Properties located in a Special Flood Hazard Area (SFHA) designated by FEMA, will require the buyer to sign an acknowledgment document and the buyer will be required to purchase and maintain a flood insurance policy for property.